IPL-UV/IPL-UV.github.io/content/people/alumni/michele_ronco.md

   img: michele.webp
 ---

-I use explainable AI to understand deep neural networks, bridging physics-based and data-driven models.
-Also work on integrating prior knowledge into learning through optimized penalized losses or network modifications.
+While I was at ISP, I used explainable AI to understand deep neural networks, bridging physics-based and data-driven models.
+I also worked on integrating prior knowledge into learning through optimized penalized losses or network modifications.